All About Mormons: Plot

 A new family, the Harrisons, move into South Park, and their son, Gary, stereotypically depicted as unusually perfect (achieving high grades, being state champion in sports, being perfectly polite, etc.), invokes the wrath of the other boys.
 Stan is drafted into the job of beating him up by the other children, but Gary's sheer politeness leads Stan to discover himself walking away with an invitation to dinner that night.
 Stan meets Gary's family, an overly friendly, loving, talented family (including a very articulate infant).
 After dinner, the five-child, two-parent family has "Family Home Evening" where they play games, do performance art and read from the Book of Mormon.
-Stan is intrigued and confused by all this, and asks his parents about the Mormon family's beliefs.
-Randy (his father) concludes that they must be religious fanatics attempting to brainwash Stan, and heads over to confront Mr. Harrison and beat him up.
-Instead, he too finds himself quelled by the family's perfection and politeness, and in the end, actually decides to convert to Mormonism himself.
+Stan is intrigued and confused by all this, and he asks his parents about the Mormon family's beliefs.
+Randy (his father) concludes that they must be religious fanatics attempting to brainwash Stan, and he heads over to confront Mr. Harrison and beat him up.
+Instead, he too finds himself quelled by the family's perfection and politeness, and, in the end, actually decides to convert to Mormonism himself.
 The next day, Kenny, Cartman and Kyle cruelly mock Stan for hanging around with Gary and his family, accusing Stan of going on a date with Gary.
 When the Harrisons and Gary show up, the three children walk off lying about going to "put in some volunteer work at the homeless shelter".